 An important part of pastoral care at St Aidan’s is home visiting.
 This is done both by staff and a small team of parishioners.
 Sometimes this is to serve communion, other times it is to offer a listening ear to a valued friend and usually, it involves a cup of tea!
 If you would like to receive home communion or would value a visit – or you would like to be part of the team which offers this very important parish ministry, please contact us.

-Would you like to be visited in hospital or at home?
-Please speak to the clergy or contact the office if you would welcome a visit (You can print the Pastoral Care form, complete it and email or return to us).
+Would you like to be visited in the hospital or at home?
+Please speak to the clergy or contact the office if you would welcome a visit.

 St Aidan’s has a frozen meal ministry to help parishioners and our wider community in times of need with a meal or two, or some baking.
-We have aluminium food boxes to store a main meal in such as a pasta, rice or meat dish.
+We have aluminium food boxes to store meals, such as a pasta, rice or meat dish.
 Ice cream containers can be used for baking such as muffins or a slice.

 You can print these forms, complete them and either email them to firstname.lastname@example.org or come in and drop them off.
 The office also holds hard copies of them all.

 Emergency Contact Details – For those living alone

 Privacy Act – This needs completing for us to store your details

 Giving to St Aidan’s Parish – It is through financial giving that we are able to provide pastoral services

 Pastoral Care Form – General enquiries and updating details